lmendiboure/5G-Course/5G-Architecture/README.md

   </figure>
 </div>

-**Q.11** Using the image above, identify the four main components that make up a 4G architecture.
+**Q.11** Using the image above, identify the four main components composing a 4G architecture.
 What is the EPS?

 **Q.12** What is E-UTRAN?
 What is its role? (potential source: https://www.tutorialspoint.com/lte/lte_network_architecture.htm)